 Then, there was a crazy relationship, marriage, and divorce.
 I was a wreck!
 All men got on my last nerves (except my Daddy) and I found myself cutting off anyone who even acted like they did not have my best interest in my mind–real quick.

-Could the Polycystic Ovarian Syndrome I was diagnosed with a few years after my abortion have come from my emotional state for all of that time?
+Could the Polycystic Ovarian Syndrome I was diagnosed with have come from my emotional state for all of that time?

 I had very irregular cycles, severe mood swings, and wanted desperately to get pregnant without any luck.
 I do believe that everything happens for a reason but, I do think that all of those negative, stored feelings have definitely contributed to all of the reproductive issues I have had over the years.

 I thought I had started to make headway on my emotional well-being but, I now realize that I have some serious work to do.
 If I’m honest with myself, I’ve still been holding onto some past feelings of anger, resentment, and sadness, and I have to find some ways to let that ‘ish go.